pascual-tejero/DINO-object-detection/README.md

 * DINO: The DETR with Improved DeNoising Anchor Boxes (DINO) is an innovative research project that enhances end-to-end object detection by introducing a novel approach to model architecture and Contrastive DeNoising Training (CDT) [9, 10].

 # Results
+After selecting the pre-trained models (in COCO 2017 training set).
+We evaluated them against the COCO 2017 validation set.
+These evaluations provided us with important metrics, including the global performance indicators such as Average Precision (AP) and Average Recall (AR).
+Additionally, for certain models, we were able to delve deeper into the analysis by examining per-category results, which allowed us to assess the model's performance on individual object categories.

+For a more comprehensive understanding of each model's performance and a detailed breakdown of the results, we recommend referring to the accompanying document [here](https://github.com/PascualWalaris/DINO_labeling_ground-based_objects/tree/main/results/Object-detection_networks_analysis_COCOval2017).
+This document provides in-depth insights into the evaluation outcomes and will help you make informed decisions based on the specific requirements of your project or task.

 # DINO model
-The DETR (DEtection TRansformer) with Improved DeNoising Anchor Boxes (DINO) is an innovative research project that enhances end-to-end object detection by introducing a novel approach to model architecture and Contrastive DeNoising Training (CDT) [9, 10].
+The DETR (DEtection TRansformer) with Improved DeNoising Anchor Boxes (DINO) was the selected model.
+It is an innovative research project that enhances end-to-end object detection by introducing a novel approach to model architecture and Contrastive DeNoising Training (CDT) [9, 10].
 The key features of this model are:

 * Model architecture: The heart of the DINO approach lies in its adaptation of the DETR architecture, which has already shown remarkable promise in the field of object detection.
 DETR replaces the traditional anchor boxes and non-maximum suppression mechanisms found in CNN with a Transformer-based architecture.
 However, DINO takes DETR a step further by improving the way anchor boxes are used.
 In DINO, the model employs a novel mechanism for generating anchor boxes that are adapted to the specific characteristics of the dataset.
 Unlike conventional anchor boxes that are predefined and fixed, DINO’s anchor boxes are dynamically adjusted based on the features learned by the model.
 This adaptability allows the model to better align the anchor boxes with the objects in the image, leading to improved localization accuracy.